GradienceTeam/Community/README.md

 # How to add

-Your Preset can be stored in
+Your Preset can be stored in:

 1. this repo
 2. somewhere else